Skatteetaten/vagrant-hashistack/README.md

 - Set the environment variables permanently by adding the export commands above to your `~/.bashrc` or equivalent.

 ### Extending the base-box to fit your needs
-To see a full example of how to utilise this box and extend it, go to [template](template).
+To see a full example of how to utilise this box and extend it, go to [template-repo](https://github.com/fredrikhgrelland/vagrant-hashistack-template).

 ## Why does this exist?